lorenzoreyes/Fogonero/README.md

 # Flying to Mars: Guessing Elon Musk Crypto Portfolio
 > Excel with all data to check

 So, after Elon Musk & Dogecoin episode lately I wanted to build a crypto portfolio.
-Ok, ok, I know that according to academia fundamentals current crypto currencies cannot be defined under the standards of a proper currency due mainly to it risk and that it is not attached to the activity of any economy.
+Ok, ok, I know that according to academia fundamentals current crypto currencies cannot be defined under the standards of a proper currency, due mainly to it risk and that it is not attached to the activity of any economy.
 But, I just want to build it and play the game, so that's why I made this.
-And also Benjamin Graham suggest that if you want to gamble, do it but limit your bet to the 10% value of your budget.
+And also Benjamin Graham suggest that if you want to gamble, do it but limit your bet to the 10% value of your portfolio.

 ### Therefore, lets build a crypto portfolio, or as Musk desires, lets fly to Mars.